php-dev-br/laravel-doc-pt-br/migrations.md

 The `--table` and `--create` options may also be used to indicate the name of the table and whether the migration will be creating a new table.
 These options simply pre-fill the generated migration stub file with the specified table:

+    php artisan make:migration add_votes_to_users_table --table=users

     php artisan make:migration create_users_table --create=users

-    php artisan make:migration add_votes_to_users_table --table=users

 If you would like to specify a custom output path for the generated migration, you may use the `--path` option when executing the `make:migration` command.
-The given path should be relative to your application's base path.
+The provided path should be relative to your application's base path.

 <a name="migration-structure"></a>
 ## Migration Structure

 A migration class contains two methods: `up` and `down`.
 The `up` method is used to add new tables, columns, or indexes to your database, while the `down` method should simply reverse the operations performed by the `up` method.

 Within both of these methods you may use the Laravel schema builder to expressively create and modify tables.
 To learn about all of the methods available on the `Schema` builder, [check out its documentation](#creating-tables).
-For example, this migration example creates a `flights` table:
+For example, let's look at a sample migration that creates a `flights` table:

     <?php

-    use Illuminate\Support\Facades\Schema;
     use Illuminate\Database\Schema\Blueprint;
     use Illuminate\Database\Migrations\Migration;